 Plant CCR Compliance Status Bremo Bluff Power Station As of April 2020, ash has been removed from the East and West Ponds.
 Plans for closure by removal of ash from the remaining North Pond impoundment are under development and will be addressed by the Virginia DEQ in a separate future permitting action.
 Chesapeake Energy Center The facility is currently developing plans for closure by removal of ash from the landfill, historical area, and impoundment.
 Chesterfield Power Station Dominion Energy Virginia submitted the required solid waste permit application for closure by removal and groundwater monitoring of the Upper and Lower Ash Ponds in February 2020, and it is currently under review.
 The application outlines the removal of ash to either an offsite permitted landfill or offsite beneficial reuse.
 The application estimates that it will take approximately 13 years to complete closure by removal activities.
 Clinch River Power Station The ash pond was closed and capped prior to January 1, 2019.
 Clinch River Plant ceased burning coal in 2015 and no longer produces CCR material.
 The Plant now uses natural gas as fuel.
 All units are currently being monitored and maintained in post-closure care.
 Clover Power Station The station also has had a permitted CCR landfill since 1993.
 The permit is currently under revision to incorporate EPA CCR Rule requirements applicable to existing landfills.
 Possum Point As of June 2019, ash has been removed from Ponds A, B, C, and E. Plans for closure by removal of ash from the remaining impoundment (Pond D) are under development.
 Closure by removal of Pond D will be addressed in a future and separate DEQ permitting action.
+DEQ issued a conditional approval of the Part A application in May 2024.
+Dominion will also need to submit Part B of the permit application.
+It is anticipated that they will submit by February 2025.
+In addition to a solid waste permit, Dominion will need an updated VPDES permit to address industrial stormwater discharges from the power plant, Pond D dewatering, and CCR impacted stormwater from the planned landfill construction activities.
+Additionally, a Virgnia Water Protection (VWP) permit for wetland impacts due to the proposed landfill, and erosion and sediment (E&S) and stormwater construction general permit (SWCGP) from Prince William County will be required.
+DEQ is reviewing additional information related to a revised VPDES application for the reissuance of the existing discharge (water) permit.
+A draft permit and initiation of the public participation process will begin in 2025.

-Effective April 21, 2021, in response to a statutory mandate,111 the Illinois Environmental Protection Agency (Illinois EPA) promulgated rules for coal combustion residual surface impoundments with the Illinois Pollution Control Board.112 The proposed rules contain standards for the storage and disposal of coal combustion residuals in surface impoundments.
-The rules include a permitting program intended to meet federal standards.113 The Illinois EPA identified 73 coal combustion residuals surface impoundments at power stations, some lined with impermeable materials and some not.114 The Illinois EPA believes that as many as six lined surface impoundments may comply with the federal liner standards.115
+Effective April 21, 2021, in response to a statutory mandate, 102 the Illinois Environmental Protection Agency (Illinois EPA) promulgated rules for coal combustion residual surface impoundments with the Illinois Pollution Control Board.
+103 The proposed rules contain standards for the storage and disposal of coal combustion residuals in surface impoundments.
+The rules include a permitting program intended to meet federal standards.104 The Illinois EPA identified 73 coal combustion residuals surface impoundments at power stations, some lined with impermeable materials and some not.105 The Illinois EPA believes that as many as six lined surface impoundments may comply with the federal liner standards.
+106